YottaDB/YDBDoc/AdminOpsGuide/gds.rst

 String Subscripts
 +++++++++++++++++++++++++

 YottaDB stores string subscripts as a variable length sequence of 8-bit codes ranging from 0 to 255.
-With UTF-8 specified at process startup, YottaDB stores string subscripts as a variable length sequence of 8-bit codes with Unicode encoding.
+With UTF-8 specified at process startup, YottaDB stores string subscripts as a variable length sequence of 8-bit codes with UTF-8 encoding.

 To distinguish strings from numerics while preserving collation sequence, YottaDB adds a byte containing hexadecimal FF to the front of all string subscripts.
 The interpreted form of the global variable ^A("Name",1)="Brad" looks like the following: